 Why was Oktoberfest Moved to September?

 Oktoberfest in Germany slowly made its way to September after 1872.
 Especially in the 1890s, the fest was consistently held in late September.
 However, it was in 1911 when the fest was officially announced to be held in September every year.
 Oktoberfest 1911 was held from 23rd September to 8 October.
-Here is why Oktoberfest is held in September today.
+Here are the reasons for moving Oktoberfest to September:

 Suitable Munich Weather in September